Foundations of geometric approximate group theory: External and internal QI type

-If we set $x_{n+1} := y$, then we also have
+If we set $x_{n+1} \coloneqq y$, then we also have

 This shows that $d_C(x,y) \leq n+1\leq L(r)+1$.
-Also note that $\widehat{d}$ proper implies $d$ is proper, and therefore so is $d_C$, which finishes the proof. \end{proof} A basic result in geometric group theory, known as ``Gromov's trivial lemma'' (see Corollary \ref{GromovTrivialSymmetric}), ensures that two large-scale geodesic metric spaces are quasi-isometric if and only if they are coarsely equivalent.
-In particular, if $(\Lambda, \Lambda^\infty)$ is geometrically finitely-generated, then by Theorem \ref{GFG} the set
+Also note that $\widehat{d}$ being proper implies $d$ is proper, and therefore so is $d_C$, which finishes the proof. \end{proof} \begin{definition} A countable approximate group $(\Lambda, \Lambda^\infty)$ is called \emph{geometrically finitely-generated} if it satisfies the equivalent conditions of Theorem \ref{GFG}. \end{definition} Note that, by definition, being geometrically finitely-generated is a coarse invariant among countable approximate groups. \begin{construction}[Internal QI type] A basic result in geometric group theory, known as ``Gromov's trivial lemma'' (see Corollary \ref{GromovTrivialSymmetric}), ensures that two large-scale geodesic metric spaces are quasi-isometric if and only if they are coarsely equivalent.
+In particular, if $(\Lambda, \Lambda^\infty)$ is a geometrically finitely-generated approximate group, then by Theorem \ref{GFG} the set